 Idiopathic dilatation of the pulmonary artery is a rather rare congenital disorder which is typified by a broader than normal pulmonary artery.
 Furthermore, there is no obvious anatomical or physiological etiological factor present.

 The precise cause of the condition is not yet known.
 A fault in the normal development of elastic tissue of the pulmonary artery before or after birth has been a probable theory that has been hypothesized.
-The dilatation could also be due to a generalized disorder of the connective tissue, as found in Ehlers-Danlos syndrome or Marfan’s syndrome.

 Symptoms Of Idiopathic Pulmonary Artery Dilatation

 By and large, idiopathic dilatation of the pulmonary artery does not have any symptoms, given that there is no circulatory anomaly.
 Occasionally, there may be mild symptoms such as – palpitation, exertional dyspnea, exhaustion and pain in the chest.
 Symptoms become apparent when complications such as – compression of the adjacent structures, rupture, dissection, or thrombosis develop.

 Clinical signs are negligible as well, and comprises of a palpable pulmonary ejection sound which vanishes when he inhales, a splitting of the second sound when he inhales and a soft pulmonary ejection systolic murmur.
-The ECG is normal; diagnosis is established when the chest X-ray reveals a dilated pulmonary artery.

 Diagnosis & Treatment For Pulmonary Artery Dilatation

 Diagnosing idiopathic dilatation of pulmonary artery is always tricky, since clinical detection is tough and other etiological factors of dilated pulmonary artery must be ruled out too.
 Clinical findings tend to impersonate a range of heart disorders and invasive as well as non invasive tests need to be carried out to substantiate the diagnosis.